-This programme will equip you with the necessary knowledge and skills to become an effective leader in the transition to more a sustainable, efficient, healthier, and fairer food system.
+This course will equip you with the necessary knowledge and skills to become an effective leader in the transition to a more sustainable, efficient, healthier and fairer food system.

-The Skills for Researching and Transforming Food Systems module aims to equip you with the research methods and analytical techniques used in sustainability research, the capabilities individuals require to lead change in the food system, and tools and skills required in the food industry.
+Throughout this Masters, you’ll have the chance to become familiar with the research methods and analytical techniques used in sustainability research, the capabilities individuals require to lead change in the food system, and tools and skills required in the food industry.

-The Food Systems Fieldtrip module will expose you to the realities of food production in a developing country context.
-You’ll gain first-hand experience of the challenges in balancing the three domains of sustainability (environment, people, and economy) and the implications of a globalised food system.
-The cost of the fieldtrip is covered in the course fee.
+During the field trip, you’ll gain first-hand experience of the challenges in balancing the three domains of sustainability (environment, people, and economy) and the implications of a local, regional or global food system.
+The cost of the field trip is covered in the course fee.

 On completion of this course, you’ll be able to:

-apply systems thinking approaches to critically and creatively evaluate the complexity, current and future challenges, research and advanced scholarship in food systems;
+apply systems thinking approaches to critically and creatively evaluate current and future challenges, research and advanced scholarship in food systems.

 For more information and a full list of typical modules available on this course, please read Sustainable Food Systems MSc in the course catalogue